 That being said, not all almond oils are created equal.
 So it’s important to understand the differences between the two main types of almond oil to ensure you’re choosing the right one for your needs:

-- Sweet Almond Oil: Extracted from edible almonds, this variety is the go-to choice for skincare and haircare.
+- Sweet almond oil: extracted from edible almonds, this variety is the go-to choice for skincare and haircare.
 Its gentle, hydrating properties make it suitable for a wide range of applications.
-This includes moisturising dry skin and nourishing brittle hair.
+These range from moisturising dry skin to nourishing brittle hair.

 Benefits of Almond Oil for Skin & Hair